 Affidavit of Financial Support (Prise en Charge)

-Anyone over the age of 18 who can guarantee payment for medical, living, educational and repatriation expenses for a current or potential student in Belgium, may submit an application for an affidavit of support.
+Relatives of students in the first, second or third degree can submit an application for an affidavit of support.
+They then guarantee payment for medical, living, educational and repatriation expenses for a current or future student in Belgium.
 Please find the required minimum funds to sponsor a student in Belgium here (in French or Dutch).

 How to submit?

 The application should be filed at the consular office with jurisdiction over the State in which the sponsor resides.
 If the student lives in the US, the Affidavit of Support package can be included with the visa application.

 Please send the completed form and all supporting documents, in the order listed below.
 The processing time is 15 working days approximatively.

 If the application is approved, the legalized affidavit of support and the payment receipt will be emailed to the sponsor, who can then forward it to student.
 We issue electronic legalizations only.
 No hard copies will be returned to the applicant.

 If the application is not complete or submitted to the wrong consular office, it may be returned or processing could get delayed.